-The Audio Workshops are part of an ongoing effort by the New Orleans Jazz & Heritage Foundation to increase arts education opportunities for young people.
+The Pro-Audio Workshops are part of an ongoing effort by the New Orleans Jazz & Heritage Foundation to increase arts education opportunities for young people.

-The Jazz & Heritage Foundation currently offers two Pro Audio Workshops: Studio Fundamentals and Live Event Sound.
+The program currently offers two tracks in audio production: Studio Fundamentals and Live Event Sound.
 Each track is divided into three instruction levels: